Jerry (Tom and Jerry): Voice actors

 On November 18, 2021, it was confirmed that Eric Bauza would be voicing the character on the 2022 fighting game, MultiVersus, which establishes Jerry's original given name "Jinx" to be his middle name.
+In Cartoon Network Japan's Tom and Jerry shorts, Jerry was voiced by Aya Yonekura.

-Popular culture
+In popular culture

-Tom and Jerry were planned to appear as a cameo in the deleted scene "Acme's Funeral" from the 1988 film Who Framed Roger Rabbit.
+Tom and Jerry were planned to appear in a cameo in the deleted scene "Acme's Funeral" from the 1988 film Who Framed Roger Rabbit.

+The Itchy & Scratchy Show from The Simpsons parodies Tom and Jerry, with its mouse character named Itchy.

+Xilam's Oggy and the Cockroaches is inspired by Tom and Jerry, with the three cockroaches like Dee Dee, Joey, and Marky and being inspired by Jerry.

+Tom and Jerry made a cameo appearance in the 1992 animated TV special The Rosey and Buddy Show.

 Jerry has been variously credited as Gerald "Jerry" Mouse in the video game Multiversus, and Jerome A. Mouse in the credits to their 2020 feature film.
 Neither of these conflicting names is considered canon, according to leading animation historian Jerry Beck.

+The stage name of Ukrainian singer Jerry Heil was derived from her use of the name "Jerry Mouse" on Russian social media service VK.

+The supreme leader of Iran, Ali Khamenei likened the rivalry between the United States and the Islamic Republic of Iran to Tom and Jerry, with Iran in the role of Jerry.

+Time Magazine noted that late Palestinian leader Yasser Arafat admired Tom and Jerry because, in his view, the mouse always outwits the cat—mirroring how Palestinians, seen as the underdog, persist despite adversity.